Scholarships and Awards

 Universitas 21 is an international organization that connects students and staff at universities from 27 universities across the world.
 By participating in a summer study program through Universitas 21, you are likely eligible for tuition discounts and scholarships.
 These opportunities could help you save up to 70% on program fees.

-• A graduate student who would benefit from study at Hebrew University to complete your thesis or pursue language work
+• Graduate students who would benefit from study at Hebrew University to complete their thesis or pursue language work.

-• An undergraduate student who’s interested in a course at Hebrew University that is specifically related to your major or minor subject at McMaster
+• Undergraduate students for a course of study at Hebrew University that is specifically related to their major or minor area of study at McMaster.

-• An undergraduate student who wants to attend Hebrew University for general interest, elective courses
+• Undergraduate students who wish to attend Hebrew University for general interest courses to be counted as elective study.

 Creating a budget